taralli-labs/taralli-protocol/docs/taralli-design.md

 #### Viewing Offers

-A method by which requesting parties looking for specific compute services can view real time available offers being submitted is a work in progress along with the rest of the implementation detail of protocol support for orders.
+A method by which requesting parties looking for specific compute services can view real time available offers being submitted is a work in progress along with the rest of the implementation detail of protocol support for offers.
 Read the roadmap doc for more info.

 #### Server Technical Overview